What is Sexual Harassment under Washington Law?

-The law of the state of Washington defines sexual harassment as conduct that is unwelcome, and encompasses both physical and verbal advances.
-The types of sexual harassment that are most common when done by an employer are sexual advances, the exchange of workplace favoritism for sexual favors, and the creation of a hostile work environment that is overly sexual.
+The law of the state of Washington defines sexual harassment as conduct that is unwelcome, and encompasses both physical and verbal actions.
+The forms of sexual harassment that are most common when done by an employer are sexual advances, the exchange of workplace favoritism for sexual favors, and the creation of a hostile work environment that is overly sexual.

 How does Washington Law Prohibit Sexual Harassment?

-First, employers who are located in Tacoma can be required to create and visibly post company policies regulating sexual conduct.
-Such policies should include items such as contact information for reporting harassment incidents, procedures for filing claims, and any corrective or preventative measures should a claim be proven.
+First, employers who are located in Tacoma can be required to implement and visibly post company policies regulating sexual conduct.
+Such policies should include items such as contact information for reporting harassment incidents, process for filing claims, and any corrective or preventative measures should a claim be proven.

-Washington and federal laws created agencies that process claims involving sexual harassment.
+Washington and federal laws formed agencies that process claims involving sexual harassment.
 They have the authority to investigate Tacoma workplaces regarding the conduct alleged in the complaints that have been filed with them.
-Such laws also make it illegal for employers to fire an employee for filing a harassment claim or to take any other action based on retaliation against the employee.
+Such laws also make it illegal for employers to dismiss an employee for filing a harassment claim or to take any other action based on retaliation against the employee.

 How can a Washington attorney help?

-Without expertise in the applicable laws, both investigating and proving a sexual harassment claim can be difficult.
-It's not uncommon for federal investigators to be too busy to handle individual claims.
-Accordingly, hiring a lawyer in Tacoma might be the best way to ensure that your claim is filed within the deadlines specified by Washington for sexual harassment matters.
+Without expertise in the applicable laws, both investigating and establishing a sexual harassment claim can be difficult.
+It's not uncommon for federal investigators to be too overworked to handle individual claims.
+Therefore, hiring a lawyer in Tacoma may be the ideal way to ensure that your claim is filed within the deadlines specified by Washington for sexual harassment matters.